-So where does that leave us?
-It essentially leaves to the uncertainty filled future that is marred by consequences of not only de-monetization but also by the good or bad implementation of GST.
-Government policy makers are still (circa November 10, 2017) not firm on the list of commodities that will get GST applied.
-They have changed the list more than 5 times already and the way political winds are flowing more changes are yet to come.
-So, to answer the question of, "Was the demonetization successful in getting all its goals achieved"?
-We have to come up with four words "We Do Not Know".
-Time will tell us if there was a complete (or incomplete with what percentage) success.
-Right now it seems that this puzzle of demonetization can be solved only discreetly, depending upon which political party one belongs.
+So, to answer the question, "Was the demonetization successful in getting all its goals achieved"?
+We elect to have the answer to this question by four words "We Do Not Know".
+Time will tell us if there was a complete (or if incomplete with what percentage) success.
+Right now it seems that this puzzle of demonetization can be answered only discretely, using some data with anecdotal evidence, and the picture may depend upon the political party to which one belongs.
 One thing is true that both sides have enough fuel to light up the fire in many different angles.
-While as the Overseas Indian Citizens (OCI) the authors of this paper would not take any political position, and as astute observers of Indian economy will express their honest opinion that the demonetization exercise needs more time to be successful (or to fail)
+While being Overseas Indian Citizens (OIC) the authors of this paper would not take any political position, and as astute observers of Indian economy will express their honest opinion that the demonetization exercise, along with GST introduction needs more time to be successful or to fail.